archyyy/Day-53---Data-Entry-Automation/README.md

 # Data Entry Automation

-Webscraping project
+Webscraping Project

+Uses beautiful soup and selenium

-It take rents options from vivareal and create an entry in a google forms.
+Takes rental options from vivareal.com and creates an entry in a google form.